ergo70/TRAKTOR/doc/TRAKTOR_tutorial.md

 ```

 ### Addressing the database servers
-Each node must be distinguishable by address.
+Each Node must be distinguishable by its address.
 If you test on a single machine, it is sufficient to have separate data directories and set different ports in postgresql.conf, e.g.:

 ```
 port=5433